tus/tus-resumable-upload-protocol/protocol.md

 value is a string set to the current version of the used tus resumable upload protocol by the client or server.

+If the client requests the use of a version which is not supported by the server latter one MUST return `412 Precondition Failed` without processing the request further.

 #### TUS-Extension
 This header MUST be a comma-separated list of the extensions supported by the server.
 If no extensions are supported `TUS-Extension` MAY be omitted.